gtxaspec/wz_mini_hacks/README.md

 Since the 8152 is Realtek's product, that driver will be the one used for products that report that PCI ID.
 If you happen to have a CDC Ethernet product that uses that specific PCI ID, please set `ENABLE_USB_ETH_MODULE_AUTODETECT="false"` and set `ENABLE_USB_ETH_MODULE_MANUAL="cdc_ether"`

 The next time you boot your camera, make sure your USB Ethernet Adapter is connected to the camera and ethernet.
-The camera has to be setup initially with Wi-Fi for this to work.
-After setup, Wi-Fi is no longer needed, as long as you are using the USB Ethernet Adapter.
 Note that using USB Ethernet disables the onboard Wi-Fi.

 ---